wix-incubator/exodus/docs/how-it-works.md

 1. Write the above graph out in Bazel-specific form.

 External dependencies are declared in the `WORKSPACE` file in the root of the project and in `BUILD.bazel` files in the `third_party` directory.

+## Override Mechanisms

+Exodus does a good job at automating the migration process but false positives and negatives exist, which is why we have [override mechanisms](overrides.md) in place.